 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GM5 are two digital cameras that were announced, respectively, in January 2017 and September 2014.
-The M10 is a fixed lens compact, while the GM5 is a rangefinder-style mirrorless.
+The M10 is a rangefinder-style mirrorless, while the GM5 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (GM5) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GM5?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M10 and the Panasonic GM5 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 Both cameras are available in two different colors (black, silver).